INPUT PROFILES

 A Device Profile

 The device profile is the minimum required to register the device with Microsoft Flight Simulator 2024, and associate the device with some icons and images so it can be displayed in the UI.
-This is the absolute minimum required for a device to be usable in the simulation, and the user will need to set up all the input bindings themselves with the UI.
+This is the absolute minimum required for a device to be usable in the simulation, and the user will need to set up all the input bindings themselves with the UI, however you would normally create a transversal profile along with the device profile so it can at least be used for basic interactions.

 -